What is a “Stovepipe” Malfunction is & How to Clear It

 It is best to practice this malfunction drill in a safe dry fire environment to prevent your hand from passing in front of the firearm’s muzzle.
-Like with all shooting drills, start slow, and focus on building muscle memory.
+Like with all shooting drills, be intentional and focused.
+Self analyze and strive for efficiency of motion.
 This way, in the heat of the moment, habit will take care of the malfunction in a safe and quick manner.

 Written by Brian Purkiss - always a student, sometimes a teacher.

 I don't consider myself a competition shooter - I think of myself as a performance pistol shooter.
 I am all about performing at as high of a level as possible.
 Towards that end, I am obsessive about learning how to perform.
 I spend a lot of my life learning from the best across the entire firearms world and even into other areas of performance and other sports.
 I am a USPSA Carry Optics Grandmaster, currently working towards my second GM title in the Open division.

 Want more?
 Follow on Instagram, Facebook, or Email.